Hugos68/Hugos68/README.md

   discord : 'Hugos#8829'
 }

-- 🌎 Want to learn more about me check out my site: (coming soon)
+- 🌎 Want to learn more about me?
+Check out my site: (coming soon)